Turning survey results into presentation

 If you want to dig deeper, you can use conditional logic to create an interactive survey that changes depending on each user’s response.
 Conditional logic improves the quality of answers from respondents while also improving the completion rate.

 With Jotform, you never have to worry about privacy or security.
 All Jotform form data is protected with a 256-bit SSL connection and is compliant with the General Data Protection Regulation and the California Consumer Privacy Act.
-You can even add on optional HIPAA compliance if you’re creating a healthcare survey.
+You can even add an optional HIPAA compliance feature if you’re creating a healthcare survey.

 Thank you for helping improve the Jotform Blog. 🎉